Work in progress

 """Executes a PulseSequence."""

-# usually, some modification on the qubit objects, sequences or
+# usually, some modification on the sequence, channel configs, or

-# of the device here these are equal
+# interface of the device.
+Here these are assumed to be equal for simplicity.

 # also the results are, in qibolab, specific objects that need some kind